mathewgomas-alfred/mathewgomas.io/user_manual/python_scripting/krita_python_plugin_howto.rst

         print("The checkbox is"+enabledString)

-Then, when you ave created your checkbox, you can do something like myCheckbox.toggled.connect(self.myFunction)
+Then, when you have created your checkbox, you can do something like myCheckbox.toggled.connect(self.myFunction)

 Similarly, to make your own PyQt signals, you do the following: